hyperledger/fabric/docs/source/capabilities.rst

 Hyperledger Fabric is a unique implementation of distributed ledger technology (DLT) that delivers enterprise-ready network security, scalability, confidentiality and performance, in a modular blockchain architecture.
-The fabric delivers the following blockchain network capabilities:
+Hyperledger Fabric delivers the following blockchain network capabilities:

 Identity management
 -------------------